-The DC Community Program also provides a valuable environmental education resource for youth in the Metropolitan DC Area.
-The Urban Tree House Program is the SCA’s environmental education center located in Anacostia Park in Southeast Washington, DC – a site generously provided by National Park Service’s National Capital Parks-East.
-For over 18years, SCA staff has provided free environmental education programs and activities for DC-area K-12 youth on a number of topics, including urban ecosystems and watersheds, waste and recycling, conservation and sustainability, environmental ethics, wildlife, and ecology.
-UTH programs include hands-on and interactive components to complement an active outdoor environmental curriculum.
+- Urban Tree House – A valuable environmental education resource for youth in the Metropolitan D.C.
+Area.
+The Urban Tree House Program is the SCA’s environmental education program located in Anacostia Park in Southeast Washington, D.C., where SCA staff provide free environmental education programs and activities for area youth (ages K-12) covering an array of topics, including urban ecosystems, watersheds, stewardship, conservation and sustainability, environmental ethics, wildlife and ecology.
+The Urban Tree House Program includes hands-on and interactive components to complement an active outdoor environmental curriculum.
 For questions or interest with the Urban Tree House, please email: [email protected].

 - Resume Building